buluto/cli-games/README.md

 # cli-games
-A bunch of simple CLI games written in Python
+A bunch of simple CLI games written in Python.
+All require Python 3 and nothing else.

 ####FlapPy (Windows only)
 Flappy the Python has been trapped in an underground cave - help him fly to freedom.
 A Flappy Bird clone.